Pa. gives update on COVID-19 cases, vaccinations for Wednesday

-(WKBN) – The Pennsylvania Department of Health reported Wednesday that there were 186 additional positive cases of COVID-19 and 10 new deaths since Friday’s report, when 574 additional cases and 13 new deaths were reported.
+(WKBN) – The Pennsylvania Department of Health said Wednesday there were 273 additional positive cases of COVID-19 and 13 more deaths since Tuesday’s report when 334 additional cases and 9 more deaths were reported.

 The trend in the 14-day moving average number of hospitalized patients continues to drop.
 The full 14-day moving average since the start of the pandemic can be found here.

-Statewide percent positivity for the week of June 25 – July 1 stood at 1.1%.
+Statewide percent positivity for the week of July 2 to 8 stood at 1.2%.

 The most accurate daily data is available on the website, with archived data also available.